RicardoEscobar/sqlite_logging/README.md

 # SQLite handler

-Is a package to add a SQLite database to save llogs from the logging built in module.
+Is a package to add a SQLite database to save logs from the logging built in module.